The Royal Jewelry Museum: A Glimpse into Royalty

-The Royal Jewelry Museum is a two-story home that belonged to Princess Fatma Al-Zahraa, an Egyptian Royal family member, and was decorated to her liking in 1920.
-With burgundy plush, deep carpets, and carved, gilded ceilings, an entryway is a magnificent event.
-A small flight of marble steps leads to the first level from here.
+The Royal Jewelry Museum is a two-story home that once belonged to Princess Fatma Al-Zahraa, a member of the Egyptian royal family.
+She personally decorated it in 1920.
+An entryway immediately captivates you with its burgundy plush, deep carpets, and carved, gilded ceilings.
+A small flight of marble steps leads you from here to the first level.

-The walls are adorned with portraits of all the royal descendants of the Mohamed Ali Dynasty (along with a brief description).
-Except for her outstanding sense of home decorating, little is known about Princess Fatma’s life and background.
+On the walls, you will find portraits of all the royal descendants of the Mohamed Ali Dynasty, along with a brief description of each.
+Little is known about Princess Fatma’s life and background, apart from her outstanding sense of home decorating.

-The rooms on both floors are crammed with exhibit boxes showing every conceivable object of prestige, elegance, and wealth.
+The rooms on both floors are filled with display boxes showcasing every conceivable object of prestige, elegance, and wealth.
 The royal crowns and tiaras are the most essential pieces in the collection.
-The platinum tiara and matching earrings stand out from the rest of the ensemble.
-The tiara belonged to King Fouad’s wife and was studded with 2,159 first-grade diamonds and valuable white pearls.
+A platinum tiara and its matching earrings stand out from the rest.
+This tiara belonged to King Fouad’s wife and contained 2,159 first-grade diamonds and valuable white pearls.

-King Farouq’s personal toilet set is also not to be missed.
-Huge crystal bottles with hefty gold lids and the royal coat of arms delicately perched on a gold tray make up the set.
+You also shouldn’t miss King Farouq’s personal toilet set.
+The set consists of huge crystal bottles with heavy gold lids and the royal coat of arms delicately perched on a gold tray.

-The interior decorating, rather than being dazzled by the sheer number and expertise of craftsmanship of the jewelry discovered in the home, is more remarkable.
-Unlike the majority of the royal family’s private houses in Egypt, which are often dominated by Islamic tastes in design and décor, this villa is entirely influenced by European aesthetics.
+The interior decorating is perhaps even more remarkable than the sheer number and expert craftsmanship of the jewelry.
+Unlike most private royal family houses in Egypt, which often show Islamic influences, this villa is entirely a product of European aesthetics.

-Every room’s ceiling was hand-painted by Egyptian, Italian, and French artisans.
-Some of the second-floor ceilings feature scenes from Greek mythology, but the majority depict scenes from classic French and Italian love stories, painted in vibrant colors.
+Egyptian, Italian, and French artisans hand-painted every room’s ceiling.
+Some of the second-floor ceilings feature scenes from Greek mythology, but most depict scenes from classic French and Italian love stories in vibrant colors.
 The villa’s walls are either paneled in oak or chestnut wood or painted with massive scenes from French medieval stories.

-On all floors, the bathrooms are genuine pieces of beauty.
-The halls and toilets are all lined with tiny white porcelain pieces from Sevres, a renowned French porcelain company.
-Swimming nymphs, pictures from the well-known Fables of La Fontaine, and fairytales are hand-painted on white backgrounds with brilliant colors on the walls of the two big bathrooms.
+The bathrooms on all floors are genuine works of beauty.
+Tiny white porcelain pieces from Sevres, a renowned French porcelain company, line the halls and toilets.
+On the walls of the two large bathrooms, hand-painted scenes show swimming nymphs, images from the well-known Fables of La Fontaine, and fairytales on white backgrounds with brilliant colors.

-The stained glass panels in the main hall of the first floor, the stairway, and the first-floor bathroom, however, are the villa’s centerpiece.
-These masterpieces, which tell the story of great European love stories, were commissioned by prominent French artists of the time.
+However, the stained-glass panels in the main hall of the first floor, the stairway, and the first-floor bathroom are the villa’s centerpiece.
+Prominent French artists of the time commissioned these masterpieces, which tell the story of great European love stories.

 Unfortunately, the property had been stripped of its previous owner’s possessions and furniture.
-It would have been fascinating to see how the Princess would have decorated such a home.
+It would have been fascinating to see how the Princess decorated such a home.
 The garden is not large, but it is well-kept.
-At a reasonable price, the tiny, well-stocked souvenir shop sells cards, books on various times of Egyptian history, and brilliantly colored gift items.
+The small, well-stocked souvenir shop sells cards, books on various periods of Egyptian history, and brilliantly colored gift items at a reasonable price.

 The Royal Jewelry Museum is open Monday through Friday from 9 a.m. to 4 p.m., except Fridays, when it is open from 10 a.m. to 11.30 a.m. and 1.30 p.m. to 4 p.m.